rambethina/java/pages/mydoc/mydoc_week_seven.md

 You can click on each book to identify attributes of a book.

+## Optional in class exercise
+Given an array

 ## Create an object of a class

 Example